Mathématique: Chapter 5

 Rush smiled faintly.

 “If you want me to bare my soul in regards to a few of my many many problems, I will.
-Specifically as it pertains to my run-ins with Ancient technology and the psychiatric personnel of the SGC.
-But I doubt either of us are really in the mood.
+Specifically as it pertains to run-ins with Ancient technology and the psychiatric infrastructure of the SGC.
+But I doubt either of us are in the mood.
 So, c’mon.
-Just tell me what happened.”
+Tell me what happened.”

 Rush, too, decided to stare at Young’s stove without seeing it.
 “I was—I am hearing a continuous tone.”